ministryofjustice/hmpps-person-record/runbooks/004-Seeding-Person-Match.md

 ## 1. Start Seeding Person Match

-Once the message consumption has stopped, you can start the seeding process.

 To kick off the process you must connect to the hmpps-person-record pod first, by:

 ```shell